oracle-livelabs/pts/ai-vector-search-fundamentals/rag/rag.md

     </copy>
     ```

 2. Next we will create an OCI credential.
 To do this you will need to look up some information about your OCI lab environment.
-You will need the following information:

 Generative AI requires the following authentication parameters:

     ```
     "user_ocid"